hashicorp/terraform/website/source/docs/providers/cloudstack/r/disk.html.markdown

 The following attributes are exported:

 * `id` - The ID of the disk volume.
-* `device` - The device the disk volume is mapped to within the guest OS.
+* `device_id` - The device ID the disk volume is mapped to within the guest OS.